Decorating a Double-Crust Pie

 In this video, Chef Kristina Migoya shows us an easy way to spice up your pies using pie dough cutouts.
 Fun and kid-friendly, this technique will make your pie the star at your holiday table for years to come.

-The following recipes are from the upcoming CIA cookbook Pies and Tarts (Houghton Mifflin Harcourt, January 2014).
-Visit us online in 2014 to check out this cookbook.
+The following recipes are from the CIA cookbook Pies and Tarts (Houghton Mifflin Harcourt, January 2014).
+Check out this cookbook >

 per 2-ounce serving: 200 calories, 6g protein, 43g carbohydrate, 0.5g fat,